 - $200-$999 purchases additional books (1 book for each $100) and gives the donor a one-year membership in the University Libraries’ Century Club, which provides library borrowing privileges, invitations to library events, and other benefits.

 - $1,000 purchases 10 books and carries a one-year membership in the William Greenleaf Eliot Society.
-The donor gains additional benefits, including a WU parking sticker, access to the athletic complex, an invitation to join the Whittemore House, reserve seating at Assembly Series lectures, and more.
+The donor gains additional benefits, including WashU parking privileges, access to the Sumers Recreation Center, an invitation to join the Whittemore House, reserve seating at Assembly Series lectures, and more.

 - Larger gifts can be targeted for the purchase of selected collections or manuscripts for the Libraries’ Special Collections Department.